NREL/OpenStudio-user-documentation/docs/tutorials/running_your_simulation.md

 *Above: Screenshot of selecting output variables.*

-You can also choose variables to collect data on by using the "Add Output Variable" measure after downloading it from the [BCL](../reference/openstudio_application_interface.md#find-measures-and-find-components).
+You can also choose variables to collect data on by using the Add Output Variable measure after downloading it from the [BCL](../reference/openstudio_application_interface.md#find-measures-and-find-components).

 [![Measures Tab](img/run/variables_measure.png "Click to view")](img/run/variables_measure.png)

 *Above: Screenshot of the variable measure being added to a project.
 Just type in the variable you want to collect.
 This will return the variable's value for all associated objects within the model.
 To get the variable's value for a specific object, enter the full name of this object.*

 ## Running a Simulation
-To run your simulation click the green run button.
+To run your simulation click the green Run button.

 [![Run Simulation Tab](img/run/run.png "Click to view")](img/run/run.png)

 *Above: The progress bar displays the status of the run.*

 ## Looking at Results
 Standard OpenStudio Results are provided with your run.
-Learn more about the OpenStudio Standard Results Measure in our [References Section](../reference/openstudio_results_measure.md).
+Learn more about the OpenStudio Standard Results measure in our [References Section](../reference/openstudio_results_measure.md).

 [![Results Summary Tab](img/run/os_results.png "Click to view")](img/run/os_results.png)